 Like the life expectancy of most sheep, Cheviot sheep live for 10 – 12 years with proper care, nutrition, and protection from predators.
 Like all sheep, they do best in a flock.
 Raising a flock helps protect them as well as provides socialization.

 What Do Cheviot Sheep Look Like

 When it comes to appearance, the Cheviot sheep are clean faced.
 They have a distinctive white face that’s bare and free of any wool.
 The sheep’s legs are also bare.
 They are generally hornless and have long, soft white wool.
 Finally, they have black feet and black muzzles.
 The most distinctive feature, however, isn’t their Cheviot wool—which is medium—but their pricked ears.

 The ears of the Cheviot sheep are unlike any other sheep breed.
 They stand erect like the ears of a rabbit.
 This gives the sheep its distinctive alert look.
-They are quite large, too, as a mature Cheviot ram will weigh around 200 pounds, while a mature Cheviot ewe will weigh around 160 pounds.
+They are considered a small-to-medium sized sheep.
+Mature Cheviot ram will weigh between 160 – 200 pounds, while a mature Cheviot ewe will weigh around 130 – 160 pounds.

 Just as Cheviots are considered to be hardy sheep, they also have an admirable reputation as a prolific breeder.
 Cheviot ewes have easy lambing and often deliver twins.
 They have a good supply of milk to feed their lambs.
 In addition, they have excellent mothering instincts and have been known to protect their young against the harsh weather for maximum lamb survival.

 Their estrous cycles are typical; the ewes come into heat on average every 15 to 20 days, while their breeding cycles last for about 36 hours.